-Sections 85317 and 85318 of the Act address scenarios for the return and transfer of campaign funds after an election.
+Sections 85306, 85317 and 85318 of the Political Reform Act (Act)1 address the transfer, carry over, and return of campaign funds after an election.
 Regulation 18531.2, interpreting Section 85318, requires a candidate to refund contributions raised for a general election if the candidate is defeated in the primary election, or withdraws from the general election.
 However, the regulation does not currently address refunding contributions when a candidate chooses to withdraw from the primary election.
 Staff recommends adding a provision to the regulation explicitly treating withdrawal from the primary election the same as defeat in the primary election and withdrawal from the general election.

-Similarly, Regulation 18537.1 interpreting Section 85317 concerns the "carry over" of campaign funds from a candidate-controlled committee to that candidate's committee for a subsequent election to the same office.
-Section 85317 does not require attribution to specific contributors for the carry over of contributions after a general election.
-However, that section presumes the candidate ran in the election, so it does not address the situation where a candidate is elected to office by receiving a majority of votes in the primary election, without advancing to the general election, nor does Section 85318 or Regulation 18531.2.
-Staff recommends specifying in regulation what a committee can do with funds in this situation and has identified three options for the Commission's consideration.
+Secondly, Section 85306 generally permits a candidate to transfer campaign funds after an election from one controlled committee to another controlled committee but requires that the transferred funds be attributed to specific contributors.
+Section 85317, as interpreted in Regulation 18537.1, operates as an exception to the general rule in Section 85306 and permits the "carry over" of campaign funds from a candidate-controlled committee to that candidate's committee for the next election to the same office.
+Regulation 18537.1 does not require attribution to specific contributors for the carry over of contributions after a general election.
+Both Section 85306 and Section 85317 presume the candidate ran in the general election, so they do not address the situation where a candidate is elected to office by receiving a majority of votes in the primary election, without advancing to the general election, nor does Section 85318 or